 Again, let me reiterate government policies and regulations must change to allow for more market driven efficiency within the housing market.
 There are concerns of physical and economic infrastructural limitations, which in turn influences social norms and public perception, yet there are bigger social, and economic ramifications for keeping a conservative stance on this issue.
 Guerilla Urbanism has been making strategic interventions toward urban place making for years now.
 If Guerilla Suburbanism can catch on, some of the sterile homogeneous inefficient suburban tracts can be replaced by a bit more complexity, color, and spaces which fulfill our womb envy.

-I have included some projects implementing Guerilla Suburbanism to some degree.
-These include the Flip a Strip competition entry and the projects shown below.
+Throughout the article I have included some projects implementing Guerilla Suburbanism to some degree.
+These include the Flip a Strip competition entry, The Bryner Residence, 1448 Leadville Ave, Dairy Renovation, The XinWu Village Housing Case Study and the African Bead Museum Renovation.
 I will be exploring these and other projects more fully in a further publication.